10. Execution threads

 A similar system exists for threads:

-A thread pool offers various advantages:
+A thread pool offers a number of advantages:

 - ThreadPool.QueueWorkItem(WaitCallBack)